 - Some smokers say nicotine reduces their appetite, so they eat less.

-- Nicotine is highly addictive.
-Regular use can result in physical dependency with long-lasting withdrawal symptoms.
+- Nicotine in any form is highly rewarding and reinforcing, especially if used socially.
+Regular use can also result in physical dependency with long-lasting withdrawal symptoms.

-- Depression, irritability, restlessness and anxiety are some of the symptoms experienced by smokers who haven’t had a cigarette in a while.
-These symptoms produce a strong craving for another cigarette.
+- Depression, irritability, restlessness and anxiety are some of the symptoms experienced by nicotine users in withdrawal.

-- Stay away from places where lots of people smoke.
+- Try to stay away from places where lots of people smoke.